mrkkrp/philosophy-notes/anthony-kenny-3-rmp/historical-overview.md

   greater assurance than the evidence we have for it: ‘Whoever goes beyond this measure of assent, it is plain, receives not truth in the love of it, loves not truth for truth's sake, but for some other by end.’

+## Pascal

+* Born in 1632, Pascal was the son of a royal official in the Auvergne.
+A precocious child, educated at home, he was already publishing on the geometry of conic sections at the age of sixteen, and he invented a rudimentary computer to assist his father in tax assessment.
+He inspired a series of experiments which proved the empirical possibility of a vacuum, which had been denied *a priori* by Descartes.
+Later in life he took a significant part in the development of the mathematical study of probability, and he can claim to be one of the founders of game theory.
+* In his own mind, his work in mathematics and physics came to seem a matter of secondary importance.
+In 1654 he had a religious experience which led him to make devotion and theology his main concern.
+He became a close associate of a group of ascetics which centered on the convent of Port Royal, which his sister Jacqueline had become a nun in 1652.
+Members of the group were called ‘Jansenists’ because they revered the memory of the Dutch Bishop Jansenius who had written a famous treatise on St Augustine, which defended a pessimistic and rigorist version of Catholicism.
+  Jansenism stressed the corruption of fallen human nature, and held out hope of salvation only to a small minority of the human race.
+In our present state, some divine commands were impossible for human beings to obey, even with the best will in the world.
+There was little scope for free will: on the one hand, sin was unavoidable, and on the other hand, grace was irresistible.
+* Such teaching was condemned by Pope Innocent X in 1653, but the Jansenists fought a long rearguard battle, and their influence on Pascal remained profound.
+In accord with their devaluation of the powers of fallen human nature, Pascal was sceptical of the power of philosophy, especially in relation to knowledge of God.
+‘The true way to philosophize’, he once wrote, ‘is to have no time for philosophy’; as for Descartes, he was ‘useless and uncertain’.
+* Pascal was a master of aphorism, and many of his sayings have become familiar quotations.
+‘The eternal silence of the infinite spaces terrifies me’; ‘Had Cleopatra's nose been shorter, the whole face of the world would have been changed’, ‘We die alone’.
+One of the most striking is this:
+  > Man is only a reed, the frailest thing in nature; but he is a thinking
+  > reed.
+To crush him it does not take the whole universe in arms: a breath
+  > of wind, a drop of water is enough to kill him.
+But were the universe to
+  > crush him, mun would still be nobler than his killer.
+For he knows that
+  > he is dying and that the universe has the better of him.
+But the
+  > universe knows nothing of this.
+* Two themes recur in the surviving materials: the misery of humanity without God, and the happiness promised by the religious life:
+  > The wretchedness of our condition is made clear by the philosophical
+  > debate between skeptics and rationalists.
+The skeptics are right that we
+  > cannot even be certain whether we are awake or asleep; the rationalists
+  > are right that there are some natural principles we cannot doubt.
+But
+  > whether these principles are true or not, depends on whether we come
+  > from a good God or from an evil demon.
+And we cannot know; without
+  > faith, whether there is a God: nature offers no satisfactory proof that
+  > he exists.
+The best we can do, if we do not accept revelation, is to bet
+  > on his existence.
+  MK: in what sense these “natural principles” can be not true?
+Can mathematics be different in some different universe that is controlled by an evil demon as compared to our universe that is supposedly controlled by a good God?
+And even if we suppose that the answer to that question is yes, then natural principles seem to be related to the universe in which they apply, and so they are true in that universe and cannot be false (there can be mistaken beliefs, which is different); it does not really make sense to talk about “natural principles” as being true or false in a scope beyond their universe if we accept that they are such principles that are universe-dependent.
+* Human nature as we know it is a mass of contradiction.
+We have an ideal of truth, and yet we possess only untruth.
+We have a yearning for happiness, and we cannot achieve it.
+Humanity is something monstrous: ‘Chaotic, contradictory, and prodigious; judge of everything and mindless earth-worm, storehouse of truth and cesspool of terror; the glory and refuse of the universe.’
+* The solution to this riddle is contained in the Christian doctrine of the Fall.
+It is clear that the human condition is twofold.
+If humans had never been corrupted they would have enjoyed in their innocent state both truth and happiness.
+If they had never been other than corrupted, they would never have any notion of either truth or happiness.
+But the Fall, which is the key to understanding of ourselves, is of all Christian teachings the one most shocking to reason:
+  > What is more contrary to laws of our wretched justice than eternally to
+  > damn a child with no will of its own for a sin in which the child had so
+  > small a part to play that it was committed sex thousand yeas before the
+  > child came into existence?
+Certainly, nothing shocks us more deeply than
+  > this doctrine.
+Nevertheless without this most incomprehensible of all
+  > mysteries we are incomprehensible to ourselves.
+* But if reason revolts at the idea of the Fall, reason can also establish the idea's truth.
+The starting point is nothing other than human misery:
+  > The greatness of man is so evident that it can be inferred even from his
+  > wretchedness.
+For that which is nature in animals we call wretchedness
+  > in man.
+And by this we recognize that his nature being now like that of
+  > the animals, he is fallen from a better nature which formerly was his.
+  > For who is unhappy at not being a king, except a deposed king?
+  MK: this is a nice thought, but it is too simplistic.
+Surely, there can be a more complex type of nature that is sometimes closer to the animal one and at other times rises “above” that.